-If you are an expert downhill cyclist, we can point out to you some places where you can find some fun, but do not offer guided tours of this kind ourselves.
+If you are an expert enduro biker, we can point out to you some places where you can find some fun, but do not offer guided tours of this kind ourselves.

-There is so much to see around that, unless you have plenty of time to spend here or a great schedule, you might have to do some tough choices.
+There is so much to see in this area that, unless you have plenty of time to spend here or a great schedule, you might have to do some tough choices.
 Favorite destinations can be subjective, so the following list is just our personal selection of places we think you should see.